 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years.

-Methods: I performed a two-sample t-test allowing for unequal variances to compare the arithmetic mean serum LDL values between patients who died within five years of their MRI test and patients who lived at least five years after their MRI test.
+Methods: I performed a two-sample t-test allowing for unequal variances to compare the difference in the arithmetic mean serum LDL values between patients who died within five years of their MRI test and patients who lived at least five years after their MRI test.
+Make sure to also mention that you are calculating a p-value and the 95% confidence interval.

 Inference: Our null hypothesis is H0: μ1 - μ2 =0, where μ1 refers to the mean LDL among patients who lived at least five years and μ2 refers to the mean LDL among patients who died within five years of their MRI test.
 The alternative hypothesis is μ1 - μ2≠0.
 In our data, μ1 = 127.2 and μ2 = 118.7, so our estimated difference is 8.5 mg/dL.
 A 95% confidence interval for the difference is (1.4, 15.6), with an associated p-value of 0.0186.
 Thus, we can reject our null hypothesis with 95% confidence and conclude that mean serum LDL differs between those who die within 5 years of their MRI and those who live at least 5 years.